Learn More – Frequently Asked Questions

 Visit MyHealth.Alberta.ca to find out answers to the following questions:

+Formerly known as Newborn Metabolic Screening (NMS) Program.
 Babies born in Alberta are tested for certain treatable conditions shortly after birth.
 This test is different from those done during pregnancy.
-Using a quick heel poke, drops of blood are collected on a special card and tested for 21 treatable conditions.
+Using a quick heel poke, drops of blood are collected on a special card and tested for 22 treatable conditions.

 This test, called newborn blood spot screening, is the best way to find out if your baby has a certain treatable condition that you, your doctor, or your midwife might not know about.

 The program works to prevent health problems, improve newborn health and save lives of Alberta newborns through early diagnosis and treatment of certain conditions, including:

 For more information about the treatable conditions, view What conditions are screened for?